 Top 10 Things to do in Namibia

 Namibia is home to spectacular scenery and an abundance of wildlife.
-Here are our top 10 recommended experiences to do while you’re there.
+Here are our top 10 recommended experiences to do on your Namibia holiday.

 1. Kayak with seals